tobybatch/kimai2/docs/build.md

     docker build --target=prod --build-arg KIMAI=10.0.2 --build-arg BASE=fpm-alpine --build-arg TZ=Europe/London .

 ## Extending the image

-If the base image(s) that are here do not conatin an extension you need then you can base you own image from the ones built here.
+If the base image(s) that are here do not contain an extension you need then you can base you own image from the ones built here.

-To keep the final image size down we recommend building the php extention in an intermediate image and then copying that extension into the new image.
+To keep the final image size down we recommend building the php extension in an intermediate image and then copying that extension into the new image.

 e.g. to add xml/xls support to the apache/debian production image